Jerome-Silabs/SE_FAE_team/Zigbee_Green_Power/Applications/ZCR_light_sensor_sink/application_implementation.md

 # Modify the callbacks to integrate your application

-- Open the file Z3LightGPCombo_gpdisplay_callbacks.c.
+- Open Z3LightGPCombo_gpdisplay_callbacks.c.
 This is the implementation of the project callbacks interactions.

 - We have 2 additions to integrate to this project in order to:
   - get the light measurement value